ebzzry/ebzzry.github.io/en/src/words.md

 - Take care of your shell; it’s the only one that you have.<br>

 - In the grand scale of the universe, human lives are insignificant.
-We are selfish with our lives because they are own.
+We are selfish with our lives because they are our own.
 However, we should remind ourselves, that for life to be flourish, there must also be death.<br>

 - Tell me what you care about, and I’ll tell you who you are.<br>